anoopsarkar/nlp-class/hw1.md

     git clone https://github.com/anoopsarkar/nlp-class-hw.git

+You should copy over the useful files and directories from my repository into your repository.
+Be careful you do not copy over the `.git` directory.

 In the `segmenter` directory you will find a python program called `default.py`, which contains a complete but very simple segmentation algorithm.
 It simply inserts word boundaries between each Chinese character in the